 While you’re creating your Instagram profile picture, you should keep the following best practices in mind:

 - Simple designs will work best.
 We say this a lot on Snappa, but use lots of white space and don’t create an image that feels too cluttered.
-This is so important especially for Instagram profile pictures, where the image is so, so small even on desktop.
+This is so important especially for Instagram profile pictures, where the image is so small even on desktop.
 If you try to do too much, even a chunk of text will be unrecognizable on those small screens.

 - Use color contrast to help the design stand out.
 All of the examples we’ve featured in this post so far have done this.
 Have a simple background (no stock photo backgrounds on this one), and make sure that the text or logo is starkly contrasted against it.
 This will increase visibility and make it easier for people to make out the design.